-About 4 percent of Medicaid beneficiaries are in other categories.
+About 5 percent of Medicaid beneficiaries are in other categories.
 For example, Medicaid provides coverage for children in the state's foster care and juvenile justice systems, as well as for some children who have been adopted.

-Medicaid also pays for limited services for eligible individuals with breast and cervical cancer. tuberculosis or AIDS.
-Medicaid provides temporary coverage for those in the refugee assistance program and covers limited lifethreatening emergency care costs and childbirth costs for some noncitizens.
+Medicaid also pays for limited services for eligible individuals with breast and cervical cancer, tuberculosis or AIDS.